Weaker unions mean that workers are less able to bargain for a fair share

 In fact the only reason that asset managers have a job is because generations of workers have deferred part of their pay into pension funds negotiated by their unions.
 The working people whose capital provides employment for many in the City have a right to expect that their voice gets a better hearing than it does currently.

 Tom Powdrill is responsible investment co-ordinator at the International Transport Workers FederationLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.